The red band trailer for F. Gary Gray’s biography of rap group N.W.A., Straight Outta Compton (2015) has landed.

 Fans of Tom Hardy’s well documented acting prowess will want to watch this.
 As will enthusiasts of Colin Farrell’s Phone Booth (2002), another film that succeeded in keeping the audience engaged, regardless of the single location setting.

 There are a few things Locke will cause you to reflect upon.
 One of them is the quality of the relationships you’ve built with your colleagues, friends and acquaintances.
-Watch it because it’s good.
+Watch it because it’s good, a great Hardy performance.

 Angelina Jolie’s portrayal of Maleficent has been criticised for not being evil enough.
 I think people of this opinion have missed the point of the film entirely.